-Alverno faculty are constantly engaged in refining and extending their understanding of the abilities and their developmental levels.
-This publication represents the faculty's work as of early 1994.
+^{} Alverno faculty are constantly engaged in refining and extending their understanding of the abilities and their developmental levels.
 If you are interested in further refinements, please contact the Alverno College Institute.

 Teaching and Assessing Student Abilities

 In order to make these complex abilities teachable, we have articulated each one as a series of developmental levels corresponding to student progress across her college career, from general education (levels one through four) to specialized work in the majors and supporting areas of study (levels five and six).
 For each level of ability we have devised criteria for the ability being performed.